SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 You can use overwrite to clear existing data and replace it with new data on each run.
 It's good for staging and intermediate tables, but not for final tables.
 It's the default write mode for all types and formats.

 - Clear existing data and replace with new data
-- Overwrite entire table
+- Overwrite the entire table

 ![Overwrite](img/overwrite.png)

 Use overwrite if you don’t need to keep any historical data.
 When it overwrites the table, the schema has to match, unless you also overwrite the schema.

 For example, imagine you have a CUSTOMERS table where you're storing phone numbers and addresses.
-You can use overwrite to replace that data whenever your customers change phone carriers or move, so that you have the most update-to-date data.
+You can use overwrite to replace that data whenever your customers change phone carriers or move to a new address so that you have the most update-to-date data.

+To use Overwrite, follow these steps:

+1. For the **Write Mode**, select **Overwrite**.
+2. Click **Save**.
+3. Run the Target Model and check that the write mode returns data properly.

 Overwrite will clear all existing data, and replace it with new data on every run.
 This is often the right approach for staging and intermediate tables, but is rarely what you'd want for final tables.